Research / Culturally centred health interventions for Māori and Pacific peoples

 Take | Issue

-There is a lot of research evidence about the impact of chronic conditions, such as cancer, cardiovascular disease, diabetes, obesity and mental health disorders, on individuals in middle and later life.
+There has been a lot of research evidence about the impact of chronic conditions, such as cancer, cardiovascular disease, diabetes, obesity and mental health disorders, on individuals in middle and later life.
 However, the indirect effects on the whānau of those with chronic conditions have been less well-studied, and these are likely to have impacts across the entire life-course.

 Whāinga | Aim

-This research is intended to inform health policy-makers about the wider benefits of chronic disease prevention and ways of improving the lives of whānau who live with people with chronic conditions.
-It will also develop novel kaupapa Māori resources to enhance future life-course research
+This research was intended to inform health policy-makers about the wider benefits of chronic disease prevention and ways of improving the lives of whānau who live with people with chronic conditions.

 Huarahi I Whāia | Approach

-Two research studies will be undertaken:
+Two research studies were undertaken:

 Co-Funding